-• the aim of the meeting/hearing should be to resolve the complaint and achieve reconciliation between the school and the complainant many complainants will feel nervous and inhibited in a formal setting extra care needs to be taken when the complainant is a child/young person and present during all or part of the meeting
+• the aim of the meeting/hearing should be to resolve the complaint and achieve reconciliation between the school and the complainant

 We recognise that the complainant might not be satisfied with the outcome if the meeting/hearing does not find in their favour.
 It may only be possible to establish the facts and make recommendations.